Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Discussion

 \section{Discussion}

 Our results highlight the importance of analyzing the lifetime reduction for both the C and D transitions.
-By explicitly modeling the collective spontaneous emission dynamics and accounting for the orthogonal polarizations of the C and D transition dipole moments, we are able to extract not only the individual Purcell factors of each transition, but also the intrinsic C/D branching ratio of the SnV$^-$.
+By explicitly modeling the shared excited-state spontaneous emission dynamics and accounting for the orthogonal polarizations of the C and D transition dipole moments, we are able to extract not only the individual Purcell factors of each transition, but also the intrinsic C/D branching ratio of the SnV$^-$.

-This contrasts with prior work where Purcell factor is reported per SnV$^-$ center and calculated by applying lump-sum correction factors \cite{Sipahigil_2016, Rugar_2019}.
-Furthermore, branching ratios were previously inferred from PL spectra or determined through quasi-resonant excitation \cite{Rugar_2019, Zhang_2018}.
+This contrasts with prior work where Purcell factors are reported per SnV$^-$ center and calculated by applying multiplicative correction factors without writing out an explicit, full treatment of the spontaneous emission dyanmics of the system \cite{Rugar_2021, Kuruma_2021}.
+Furthermore, experimental determination of branching ratios previously relied on PL spectra or determined through quasi-resonant excitation \cite{Rugar_2019, Zhang_2018}.
 Distinguishing the Purcell enhancements of the C and D transitions provides a more faithful description of the underlying physics, which indicates the optimal emitter-cavity alignment for maximizing subsequent spin-state readout fidelity.

 The asymmetry in cavity coupling between orthogonal transitions further serves as a sensitive probe of dipole orientation relative to the cavity field, allowing us to extract the angular alignment of the fabricated devices with respect to the crystal axes.
-If the collective lithography offset from the main lattice vector is known independently, for example via XRD measurements, the spontaneous emission equations for the C and D transitions in one cavity alone are sufficient to solve directly for both the branching ratio and Purcell factors.
+If the collective lithography offset from the main lattice vector is known independently, for example via X-ray diffraction (XRD) measurements, the spontaneous emission equations for the C and D transitions in one cavity alone are sufficient to solve directly for both the branching ratio and Purcell factors.
 However, by investigating a second, angled cavity, we both validate our model and demonstrate the advantages of aligning the cavity mode polarization as closely as possible to the dipole orientation of a specific transition.
-Indeed, if the angled cavity had been oriented $45^\circ$ from the lattice vector rather than $55^\circ$, from our analysis we would expect complete suppression of one transition and further increased enhancement of the other.
-However, by allowing for a controlled 10$\degree$ of angular misalignment, we ensure that we to observe some degree of coupling between both C and D transitions of the emitter, allowing for greater accuracy in our Purcell factor analysis.
+Indeed, if the angled cavity had been oriented $45\degree$ from the lattice vector rather than $55\degree$, from our analysis we would expect complete suppression of one transition and further increased enhancement of the other.
+However, by allowing for a controlled $10\degree$ of angular misalignment, we ensure that we are able to observe some degree of coupling between both C and D transitions of the emitter.